-Staff strive to:
+Staff, volunteers and contractors strive to:

-- Demonstrate appropriate relationships with children that cannot be misinterpreted as overly personal or intimate; - Remain within the responsibilities of their roles and allow those appropriately trained to deal with student welfare concerns; - Minimise physical contact with children unless it is necessary to exercise appropriate duty of care; - Follow the school's policies and procedures relating to pastoral care and wellbeing including serious incidents and reporting risk of harm.
+• Demonstrate appropriate relationships with children and young people that cannot be misinterpreted as overly personal or intimate;

+- Remain within the responsibilities of their roles and allow those appropriately trained to deal with student welfare concerns; - Minimise physical contact with children and young people unless it is necessary to exercise appropriate duty of care; - Follow the school's policies and procedures relating to pastoral care and wellbeing including serious incidents and reporting risk of harm.

-Addressing complaints of inappropriate behaviour by staff
+Addressing complaints of inappropriate behaviour of adults towards children and young people

 We are committed to providing a safe and supportive environment for both students and staff.
-This includes addressing complaints of inappropriate behaviour by staff towards any child or young person.
+This includes addressing complaints of inappropriate behaviour of staff, volunteers and contractors towards any child or young person.

-Such complaints are handled differently to other types of complaints which may arise in the school because of legal obligations established by the NSW Ombudsman Act 1974.
-The NSW Ombudsman is a government agency which requires schools and other organisations working with children to ensure systems are in place for recording and responding to all allegations of a child protection nature against staff.
-You should be aware that 'staff' includes volunteer helpers as well as paid staff the concerns involve alleged criminal behaviour they will be reported to the Police and the CSO will wait for the outcome of the Police investigation before continuing its own investigation.
+Such complaints are handled differently to other types of complaints which may arise in the school because of legal obligations established by the NSW Children's Guardian Act 2019.
+The NSW Office of the Children's Guardian is a government agency which requires schools and other organisations working with children and young people to ensure systems are in place for recording and responding to all allegations of a child protection nature against staff, volunteers and contractors.

-If you have concerns about alleged inappropriate behaviour by a staff member towards any child or young person it is important that you discuss your concerns with the Principal who in turn will consult with the CSO's Child Protection Team.
+If you have concerns about alleged inappropriate behaviour by staff, volunteers or contractors towards any child or young person it is important that you discuss your concerns with the Principal who in turn will consult with the CSBB'S Safeguarding Office.